kanidm/kanidm/designs/downgrade.rst

 trim window, a server can be downgraded, and it's RUV move backwards, but the missing updates will be "replayed" backwards to it.

-Second, it means we have to consider making replication either version (typed) data agnostic *or* have CSN's reperesent a dataset version from the server which gates or blocks replication events from newer to older instances until *they* are upgraded.
+Second, it means we have to consider making replication either version (typed) data agnostic *or* have CSN's represent a dataset version from the server which gates or blocks replication events from newer to older instances until *they* are upgraded.

 Having the version gate does have a good benefit.
 Imagine we have three servers A, B, C. We upgrade A and B, and they migrate UTF8STRING to XDATA.
 Server C has